argonne-lcf/dlio_benchmark/docs/source/examples.rst

     1_load_and_proc_times.json  4_load_and_proc_times.json  7_load_and_proc_times.json  per_epoch_stats.json
     2_load_and_proc_times.json  5_load_and_proc_times.json  dlio.log

-One can then post processing the data with dlio_postprocessor.py
+One can then post process the data with dlio_postprocessor.py

 .. code-block:: bash

     python postprocessor --output-folder hydra_log/unet3d/2022-11-09-17-55-44/

-The output is
+The output is:

 .. code-block:: text